Lab Setup and Introduction

 oc config use-context admin

-1. Verify access to the OpenShift cluster and the available nodes
+1. Verify access and check available nodes:

 oc whoami